Probabilistic Simulation of Aircraft Descent via a Physics-Informed Machine Learning Approach: Conclusions

 \section{Conclusions}

 This paper presents a method for simulating plausible aircraft descents that match real world data.
-The model used a hybrid data-informed physics-based representation to ensure physical plausibility.
+The hybrid model used a models terms in a physics-based model to ensure generated trajectories are physically plausible.
 Drag and \gls{cas} profiles are generated with a probabilistic model that is trained in the latent space formed by the weights of \gls{fpca} representations of drag and \gls{cas}.
 The models were trained on a dataset of 116,066 trajectories from Mode S returns of aircraft in UK airspace over a 3 month period in 2019.
 Thirteen aircraft types were investigated with varying propulsion, mass, and performance characteristics.

 Various options for the form of the probabilistic model were evaluated by comparing generated trajectories to a held out dataset of real world data.
 The realism of the generated distributions of trajectories was assessed by analysing probability distributions of three quantities relevant to either \gls{atc} or accurate trajectory modelling.
 Simpler models for generating trajectories in the latent space such as Gaussian Mixture Models were compared to Normalizing Flows for this task.
 Regardless of model choice, the mean of the proposed method was significantly closer to the held out training dataset than the \gls{bada} model.
 In terms of estimating time to reach bottom of descent, the proposed methods improve the \gls{mae} error 10-fold compared with \gls{bada}, averaged across the studied aircraft types and all three models.
 Estimates of this quantity were improved for all aircraft types.
 The mean predictions of \gls{cas} and \gls{rocd}, above and below the transition point, also improved by at least an order of 10 compared to the \gls{bada} baseline.